 - Design and implement data analytics to monitor and evaluate the outcomes of NDI’s programs.

-- Integrate research findings into a wide variety of NDI materials, working with NDI programmatic staff.
+- Integrate research findings into a wide variety of NDI materials, working with NDI leadership and programmatic staff.

 - Conduct accurate and professional research tasks ensuring on-time completion.